Dear TexCare, #1mybookmark

 |

-ANSWER: Yes, suede grease stains are a little tricky – especially if you haven't impregnated your jacket.
-In that case, you can blame the store where it was purchased, for not telling them how important it is to impregnate a new jacket.
-This could usefully be done with TexCare Waterproofing, which not only protects against rain, but also against fat stains going deeper into the skin, thus becoming unnecessarily more difficult to remove.
+ANSWER: Yeah, grease stains on suede are a bit tricky – especially if you haven't waterproofed your jacket.
+If that's the case, you could blame the store where you bought it for not telling you how important it is to waterproof a new jacket.
+It would have been a great idea to use TexCare Waterproofing, which not only protects against rain but also prevents grease stains from sinking deeper into the leather, making them unnecessarily difficult to remove.

-The best thing you can do is use TexCare Woolwash.
-Pour a good slush into lukewarm water and make foam with a sponge.
-Take the foam and put on the stain.
-Finally, do not rub, but massage the foam in lightly.
-The reason you only need the foam is that the wetter the suede becomes, the stiffer it gets after it is dry – and foam contains much less water than soapy water.
+The best thing to do is use TexCare Woolwash.
+Pour a good splash into lukewarm water and create foam with a sponge.
+Take the foam and apply it to the stain.
+Don't rub, but gently massage the foam in.
+The reason you should only use the foam is that the wetter the suede gets, the stiffer it becomes after it dries – and foam contains much less water than soapy water.

-When the foam has been sitting for a while – it should not dry in – take a clean, soft cloth moistened with a little clean, lukewarm water and wipe the suds.
-Rub with light pressure and ONLY in the same direction as the suede is brushed at the rupee.
+Once the foam has been on for a while – but definitely don't let it dry – take a clean, soft cloth dampened with a little clean, lukewarm water and wipe off the soap foam.
+Rub with light pressure, and ONLY in the same direction as the suede is brushed.

 |